pratik-saluja/open-library/README.md

 ![jitpack](/assets/Screenshot%202021-11-30%20at%205.47.54%20PM.png)

 Notice the color.
 It can be either Red or Green.
-Red indicated build and upload error.
-Green indicated the library is successfully uploaded and published.
+Red indicates build and upload error.
+Green indicates the library is successfully uploaded and published.

 #### Access the library